Japanese corvette Yamato: Operational history

 Yamato saw combat service in the First Sino-Japanese War of 1894-1895, patrolling between Korea, Dairen and Weihaiwei.
 She was also at the Battle of Yalu River in a reserve capacity in the Western Sea Fleet.

 On 21 March 1898, Yamato was designated as a third-class gunboat, and was used for coastal survey and patrol duties.

 During the Russo-Japanese War, Yamato served as a guard ship patrolling the Kanmon Straits between Honshū and Kyūshū off of Shimonoseki.
 On 28 August 1912, she was reclassified as a second class coastal patrol vessel, and was assigned to coastal survey duties.
 On 1 April 1922, she was officially re-designated as a survey vessel, and her armament was replaced by two 8-inch guns.
 During the course of its surveys, Yamato discovered a seamount in the Sea of Japan, which was named after it.

 On 1 April 1935, Yamato was retired from navy service and demilitarized.
 Her hulk was obtained by the Ministry of Justice and relocated to Uraga where she was used as a floating prison and training vessel for juvenile offenders.
-It was towed to Yokohama harbor during World War II, but was swamped in a typhoon in September 1945 at the mouth of the Tsurumi River in Tokyo Bay.
+She was towed to Yokohama harbor during World War II, but was swamped in a typhoon in September 1945 at the mouth of the Tsurumi River in Tokyo Bay.
 Her hulk was raised and scrapped in 1950.